2d Conformal Field Theories on Magic Triangle: Magic triangle at level one

 An interesting consequence of the magic coset relation \eqref{magiccoset} is that all thirty CFTs appearing in the extended magic triangle in Table~\ref{tb:MT} can be generated from only \emph{five atomic theories} lying just below the line $\mu\nu=1$.
 These five atoms are

 This means that every theory $\mathcal{T}^{(\mu,\nu)}$ can be realized as an extension of a product of these atomic theories, or equivalently as a non-diagonal modular invariant of an tensor product CFT of the atoms.
 More concretely, given a theory $\mathcal{T}^{(\mu,\nu)}$ in Table~\ref{tb:MT}, we draw a right triangle bounded by the three lines $\mu=\mathrm{const}$, $\nu=\mathrm{const}$, and $\mu\nu=1$.
-The theory $\mathcal{T}^{(\mu,\nu)}$ is then constructed from the atomic theories that lie along the segment of the slope just below the line $\mu\nu=1$ within this triangle.
+The theory $\mathcal{T}^{(\mu,\nu)}$ with $\mu\nu>1$ is then constructed from the atomic theories that lie along the segment of the slope just below the line $\mu\nu=1$ within this triangle.
 Since each of the five atoms appears twice just below the $\mu\nu=1$ line, any theory in the extended magic triangle involves at most two identical atomic constituents.
+The central charge of the $\cT^{(\mu,\nu)}$ is just the sum of the effective central charges of all constituent atoms, which are positive.
+The conformal weights and characters of atoms are weaved more delicately to form the theory $T^{(\mu,\nu)}$.
 The basic data of these five atoms are summarized in Table~\ref{tab:atom}.